 Department of Law and Society

 The Family Studies program is designed to provide students with a fundamental understanding of the essential dimensions of family life.
 Students will study the theories, contexts, and processes used to understand the dynamics of family interaction related to communication, sexuality, childhood, economics, and family roles.
-The family studies minor will advance church and community involvement that maintains and strengthens home and family as the fundamental unit of society.
-This type of academic learning mixed with direct application strengthens home and family as the fundamental unit of society.
+The family studies minor will help prepare students who are planning careers in fields such as marketing, counseling, ministry, social work, public administration and community service.

 Family Studies Minor Requirements PDF

 The government program focuses on theories of government, political institutions, government processes, and political behavior.
 Students are offered courses in political theory, U.S. foreign policy, national politics, American government, public policy, international relations, and law.